FRosner/symmetrical-journey/README.md

 - Put signature duration configurable
 - Better test coverage
 - Static code analysis / quality checks / linting
+- Authentication and authorization (e.g. only mark your own assets as uploaded)
+- Only allow status updates for existing assets (rn this is not handled)

 ## Remarks